tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (forward secrecy).

-TLS does not provide security for data which is communicated on a connection after a traffic secret of that connection is compromised i.e., post-compromise security/future secrecy/backward secrecy with respect to the traffic secret.
+TLS does not provide security for data which is communicated on a connection after a traffic secret of that connection is compromised.
+That is, TLS does not provide post-compromise security/future secrecy/backward secrecy with respect to the traffic secret.
 Indeed, an attacker who learns a traffic secret can compute all future traffic secrets on that connection.
-Systems which want such guarantees need to do a fresh handshake and establish a new session key with an (EC)DHE exchange.
+Systems which want such guarantees need to do a fresh handshake and establish a new connection with an (EC)DHE exchange.

 The reader should refer to {{RECORD}} for analysis of the TLS record layer.